farhanashraf4/farhanashraf4/README.md

    - Enhanced face detection and recognition capabilities from video streams, focusing on real-time performance and accuracy.

-Feel free to explore my repositories and connect with me if you have any questions!
+Feel free to explore my repositories and connect with me if you have any questions!📬